laelume/anvo_scraper/README.md

-# xeno_scraper:
+# anvo_scrapy:
-Scraper for downloading open-source and permissibly licensed animal vocalizatons from websites like Xeno-Canto.
+Python web scraper for downloading open-source and permissibly licensed animal vocalizatons from websites like Xeno-Canto.
-Uses flexible filtering and organized file management.
+Downloads by species common or latin name, limits by length or quality, and optionally organizes files by filter choices.
+Xeno-Canto files are typically stored as .mp3 files, so unless teh extension differes on the source website, this script will probably also store in .mp3 format.
+(If source file characteristics are different, downloaded files should match original.)

 ## Installation